 Below is a peek at what the “shopping tab” button looks like on an Instagram business profile.
 The “Shop” button is located just beneath the brand bio.

-When viewers tap the Shop button, it takes them to a feed filled with your products.
+When viewers tap the Shop button, it takes them to a feed of products from that brand.

 How Brands and People Are Using Other Instagram Features